 IMPORTANT: Yeoman provide gauntlet style gloves for the users protection from heat and any sharp edges when using the appliance.

 For your safety ensure that gloves are always worn when opening, operating, refuelling or handling internal metalwork.

-1.14 Use a protected gloved hand to operate.
+Use a protected gloved hand and tool provided to operate.